root670/dance-pad/README.md

 ## Directory Structure

-* Arrow PCB: 2 layer 200mm x 200mm PCB used within each arrow containing 25
+* `Arrow PCB`: 2 layer 200mm x 200mm PCB used within each arrow containing 25
   WS2812B V5 LEDs arranged in an alternating 4,3 grid pattern and pins for 4 FSRs connected using JST-XH and JST-ZE connectors.
 Created in KiCad.
 Each FSR uses a 330 ohm pull down resistor to ground.
 The board is connected to the